What questions do you have?

 —Derek Kidner

-We are supposed to be shocked by this calling Hosea has been given [to marry an unfaithful woman].
-But an important point that we need to recognize here is this: God is not surprised by our sin.
-He knows every detail about us.
-He knows the end from the beginning.
-Of course he knows every detail about us and he loves us nonetheless.
-And we choose to love on the basis of all kinds of externals—appearance, wealth, personality, ability.
-We do, we just do.
-We need to admit that.
-It’s not like that with God… In fact, it is precisely because there is nothing lovely about us that God has set his special, saving, covenant love upon us.
-His desire is to make us lovely through the death of his son.
-This is the kind of love that God has called Hosea to demonstrate.
-No calling could be personally more painful and costly than Hosea’s—demonstrating the love of God for, to use the New Testament language, his bride, the church.
+Hosea’s calling shocks us…but an important point to make here is that God is not surprised by our sin… He knows every detail about us (the end from the beginning) and He loves us none the less… We choose to love on the basis of appearance, wealth, personality, ability…we do…not so with God.
+We choose to love on the basis of externals, we say: ‘I will love you if…when…because…after…’ but God is not like that.
+In fact it is precisely because there is nothing lovely about us that God has chosen to set his special, saving, covenant love upon us.
+His desire is to make us lovely through the death of his Son.
+This is the kind of love God has called Hosea to demonstrate.
+No calling could be more personally painful and costly than Hosea’s…demonstrating the love of God for (to use New Testament language) his bride the church.

 —Reuben Hunter

-Source: Reuben Hunter, quoted from his message, “Broken-Hearted Love,” published by The Gospel Coalition.
-We would strongly encourage you to listen to this full sermon as a family!
+From Bibles.net: We would strongly encourage you to listen to this full podcast as a family!

-It might not be an unfaithful spouse, but you may be enduring all kinds of other difficulties because of God’s strange providence.
-It might just be that as he did with Hosea, God has brought a difficult situation your way in order to work out his purposes in and through you.
-No, you’re not a prophet, but God will be using you through your trials to declare his glory to those around you.
-Don’t despise your trials.
+It might not be an unfaithful spouse, but maybe in his strange providence, as he did with Hosea, God has brought a difficult situation your way in order to work out his purposes through you.
+You’re not a prophet…but God will be using you through your trials to declare his glory to those around you.
+Don’t despise your trial, rather seek to see them as a chance to be a visual aid to God’s sufficiency and faithfulness.

 This is what Hosea was called to—you may be called to something different.
 He was faithful to demonstrate, as God called him to, to those around him in his hardship God’s faithfulness and his sufficiency.
 And it may just be that in your hardship—whatever it is—that God is calling you to also to be a visual aid to those around you of his sufficiency and his faithfulness.